cubanpit/snapscript/README.md

 # snapscript

 Script to simplify btrfs snapshots management.
+Currently I'm using `snapper` and `snap-pac` to take automatic snapshots, so this script will probably become unmaintained.

 Use it at your own risk, there is no guarantee that this scripts does not kill you system.